mandelbrot-project/memo/README.md

 ![plot](./pcoa_tuto_method.png)

-MEMO is built on matchms and spec2vec packages for handling the MS2 spectra and convert them into documents.
+MEMO is mainly built on matchms and spec2vec packages for handling the MS2 spectra and convert them into documents.
 Huge thanks to them for the amazing work done with these packages!
 See https://github.com/matchms/matchms for matchms, and https://github.com/iomega/spec2vec for spec2vec.

 ### To install it: